fpga-webserver by alessandrocomodi

 out: The target directory for build results, including the client, webserver, host application, and FPGA images.
 (This folder is not committed with the repository.)

-prebuilt: Prebuilt client, webserver, host application, and/or FPGA images.
-These may be committed for convenience so users can run new installations without lengthy builds.
+prebuilt: Prebuilt client, webserver, host application, and/or FPGA images (AFIs).
+These may be committed for convenience so users can run new installations without lengthy builds, though the AFIs are not public.

 - (specific apps)